symfony/symfony-docs/profiler.rst

         public function someMethod(?Profiler $profiler)
         {
-            // $profiler won't be set if your environment doesn't have the profiler (like prod, by default) if (null !== $profiler) {
+            // $profiler will not be set if your environment doesn't have the profiler (like prod, by default) if (null !== $profiler) {
                 // if it exists, disable the profiler for this particular controller action
                 $profiler->disable();